What is page status?

 How do I test it?

 You don’t even need DubBot to test your 404 pages' status.
 We’ve found this third-party (free) service useful for quick testing.
-We’d recommend testing a URL you know does not exist on your website and verify that a proper 404 status is returned.
-You can see in the below screenshot where we used 'dubbot.com/url-that-doesnt-exist ' as our test.
+We’d recommend testing a URL you know does not exist on your website and verifying that a proper 404 status is returned.
+You can see in the screenshot below that we used 'dubbot.com/url-that-doesnt-exist ' as our test.
 The second red arrow points to a 404 result.

 A Quick Win for DubBot Users

-While it is important to provide a friendly resource when a link breaks, it should be a top priority for website administrators to find and fix broken links as quickly as possible.
-In DubBot, you can filter the list of pages that contain broken links to only show pages with a link leading to a 404 error.
+While it is important to provide a friendly resource when a link breaks, website administrators should find and fix broken links as quickly as possible.
+In DubBot, you can filter the list of pages that contain broken links to only show pages with links leading to a 404 error.
 This prioritizes updates to pages with links that lead to a 404 response, a simple project any website editor can undertake with DubBot.